Saplonily/VisualCelesteCutscene/README.md

   - ~~Direct interaction with dialog editor~~
   - ~~I don't know anything else since it's not started at all~~

+> Features with strikethrough are not completed for now

 ## Building

 1. Prepare .NET 8.0 SDK.
 2. Build `VisualCelesteCutscene.csproj` and that's all.

+## Project Structure

+- VisualCelesteCutscene
+  - VisualCelesteCutscene: Main project, WPF project
+  - VisualCelesteCutscene.Helper: Helper for Celeste, used to support preview feature
+  - CelesteDialog: Shared project used for parsing Celeste dialog file

 ## License